 Our cash and cash equivalents are held primarily in cash deposits and money market funds.
 The fair value of our cash and cash equivalents would not be significantly affected by either an increase or decrease in interest rates due mainly to the short-term nature of these instruments.
-A hypothetical 10% change in interest rates would not have a material impact on our current results of operations due to the short-term nature of our cash and cash equivalents.
-Additionally, changes to interest rates will not impact the cost of our currently outstanding borrowings.
-Interest rates on the Credit Agreement are fixed.
-Potential changes in interest rates would also not materially impact the interest expense associated with our financing obligations.
+A hypothetical 10% change in interest rates would not have a material impact on our current results of operations due to the short-term nature of our cash equivalents, convertible notes and our term loans.
+Additionally, changes to interest rates will impact the cost of our borrowing.
+Interest on the Term Loans accrues at a rate of 15% per annum.